Christian at the Delectable Mountains

 letters to a sister antiquarianI love antiquarian books.
 Not only do they physically last well for posterity, they also were made beautifully (e.g. with golden engraving, decoration, etc.).
 Books used to be a testament of things valued.

-I’m ecstatic to own an antiquarian copy of Letters to a Sister by Harvey Newcomb published in 1851 and in excellent condition.
-One of the joys of owning an antiquarian book is the surprise of finding treasures in between the pages.
-For example, I’ve found an old note written in beautiful penmanship, and very old leaves in between other pages.
-Of course, I’d like to believe these actually survived from back in 1800’s! 🙂
+I’m ecstatic to own an antiquarian copy of A Practical Directory for Young Christian Females: Being a Series of Letters from a Brother to a Younger Sister by Harvey Newcomb published in 1851 and in excellent condition.
+One of the joys of owning an antiquarian book is the surprise of finding treasures tucked in the pages.
+For instance, I’ve found an old note written in beautiful penmanship, as well as very old leaves inserted between pages.
+Of course, I like to imagine they’ve actually survived from back in 1800’s! 🙂